 Should there be a legal cap on the number of patients assigned to one nurse?
-That’s the crux of a Massachusetts ballot initiative that voters will decide in November.
+That’s the crux of Massachusetts' Ballot Question 1, which voters will decide on Nov.
+6.

 The issue has been debated for many years, but this year, the issue threatens to divide the medical community.
 Some say if this ballot initiative passes it could fundamentally change the state's health care system.

-Here’s a look at the issue, the data and the potential impact:
+Here’s a look at the issue, the data and the potential impact.
+Read the ballot measure here.

 If voted into law, this measure would limit how many patients one nurse could care for in hospitals across Massachusetts.